kjell/mcn-2020-git-haiku/index.md

-Chirping of the quails
+Glorious the moon
-tolling twilight bell; Temple
+then cry all birds and fishes
-Basho lines the moon
+are darkened